boonebgorges/invite-anyone/readme.txt

 * Some localization bugs fixed
 * Filtered spammers from group invitation list
 * Fixed bug that may have caused problems with some MU limited email domain lists
+* Email Address field is now auto-populated on Accept Invitation screen

 = 0.4.1 =
 * Fixed problem with email validation causing fatal errors on single WP